We all pay our utility bills, but do you know where that money goes?

 Drinking Water Quality: Your utility fees support routine water quality monitoring and reporting to ensure the city’s drinking water is safe.
 Going above and beyond regulatory requirements, the city proactively monitors over 450 water quality parameters.
 The vast majority of these compounds are not detected in the city’s drinking water.
 Staff also plan and implement projects to protect source water supplies and the drinking water distribution system.

-Water Infrastructure: A recent study estimated that over the next 25 years the United States must invest more than $1 trillion in underground water infrastructure.
+Water Infrastructure: A recent study estimated that over the next 20 years the United States must invest more than $1 trillion in water infrastructure.
 Locally, work continues on the Barker Gravity Pipeline, which delivers about one third of the city’s source water.
-This infrastructure is over 100 years old, and Boulder is seven years into the anticipated12-year replacement period.
-A recent city study identified over 50 capital projects valued over $450M to address aging water infrastructure.
+This infrastructure that delivers water from Barker Reservoir to the Betasso water treatment plant is over 100 years old, and Boulder is seven years into the anticipated 12-year replacement period.
+A recent city study identified over 50 capital projects valued over $400M to address aging water infrastructure.
 Other projects help to maintain water system service goals, resolve operational challenges and increase water supply resiliency during planned and unplanned outages.
-The city continues to invest in critical needs to deliver safe drinking water and fire protection to the Boulder community.
+The city continues to invest in critical needs to deliver safe drinking water and structural fire protection to the Boulder community.

 Many of the city’s sanitary sewer lines date back to the early 1900’s.
 Maintaining and rehabilitating these lines is a key area of focus for the Wastewater Utility.
-The city also manages the Industrial Pretreatment Program to monitor non-domestic sources of sanitary waste and prevent pollutants from entering the sanitary system that could pass through the treatment system into surface water.
+The city also manages the Industrial Pretreatment Program to monitor commercial and industrial sources of sanitary waste and prevent pollutants from entering the sanitary system that could pass through the treatment system into surface water.

 Wastewater treatment is an essential and mandatory function in Boulder, necessary for public health and environmental protection.
 At the Water Resources Recovery Facility (WRRF):